Hello! I’m Jen, the sustainability officer at ECW Press, and this Earth Day I wanted to take a moment to talk about how to tell if your book is green.

 Right now you usually have to turn to the copyright page and try to decode the logos and fine print.
 One thing you’ll often see a label that indicates a book is certified by the non-profit Forest Stewardship Council, or FSC.
 That means trees were harvested in a socially and environmentally responsible way.
 So that’s good, but we can do better.

 The best paper for the environment involves no new trees going under the saw, aka recycled paper.
-It still takes a lot of water, energy, and chemical inputs to recycle old paper products, but we know that using 100% recycled paper reduces a book’s carbon footprint by up to 25%, and the forests get to stay standing.
+It still takes a lot of water, energy, and chemical inputs to recycle old paper products, but we know that it can have a lower footprint, and the forests get to stay standing.

 However, we’ve been committed to the recycled paper cause for at least a decade.
 So if you’ve bought one of our books in the last while, first, THANKS, and second, chances are it was very tree-friendly.